UNDERGRADUATE PREPARATION FOR DEGREE PROGRAMS IN PHARMACY

-All of the general education courses required to become a pharmacist may be completed at OSU.
-To become a registered pharmacist, students must transfer to an accredited pharmacy program.
+Pre-requisite courses required to become a pharmacist may be completed at Oklahoma State University.
+To become a registered pharmacist, students, who meet requirements, must be accepted and transfer to an accredited pharmacy program.
 OSU students planning to complete all their education in Oklahoma have the following choices:

 ELECTIVES: Make up the balance of hours needed to equal 60 hours.

 SHADOWING EXPERIENCE: Pre-Pharmacy students should test the depth of their commitment by getting direct exposure to the world of pharmacy.
 Students need to shadow and talk with pharmacist, visit pharmacy schools, and keep informed about new developments in pharmacy education and pharmacy practice.

 GRADEPOINT REQUIREMENT: A minimum overall GPA of 2.5.
 It is suggested that a GPA of 3.0 or higher will make the student more competitive for an interview.

 ADDITIONAL EDUCATION AND CAREER INFORMATION: Virtual Library Pharmacy